PhD Program Requirements

 Three letters of recommendation are required and are requested through the on-line application system.
 Follow directions for “Recommendations” in the “Important Links” section of the application.
 Letters should address your capacity for advanced study, motivation and purpose, and strengths and weaknesses that might affect performance as a graduate student.

 The diversity statement is optional, yet recommended for all students.
 It is required for students seeking the DOVE (Diversity of Views and Experiences) fellowship.
-Upload this statement into “Statement #2” in the “Applicant Statements” section of the Graduate School application.
 The statement should discuss how your background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
 If applicable, nominees should mention hardships or obstacles that they have overcome to complete previous studies (e.g. low-income and first-generation college students).
+This statement will be uploaded in the “Materials” section of the application.

 English Language Proficiency Requirement